 The chance to do internships is another important reason aspiring Hollywood executives head to business school, especially if they want to switch into entertainment from another industry.

-It worked for former accountant Matt Rosenberg, who graduated from UCLA’s Anderson School of Business this summer.
-The hyperactive Rosenberg, who was President of Anderson’s Entertainment Management Association, did four internships during his MBA: at Twentieth Century Fox, Paramount Pictures and OneWest Bank.
+It worked for former accountant Matt Rosenberg, who graduated from UCLA’s Anderson School of Business in 2013.
+Matt, who was President of Anderson’s Entertainment Management Association, did four internships during his MBA: at Twentieth Century Fox, Paramount Pictures, and OneWest Bank.

-At Paramount Pictures Rosenberg did P&L analysis of $100 million movie projects and was involved in green lighting movies such as Nebraska, Alexander Payne's new film.
+At Paramount Pictures, Matt did P&L analysis of $100 million movie projects and was involved in green lighting movies such as Nebraska.

 He also modelled different talent profit participation deals and how they impacted the studio’s bottom line (in short, what percentage of movie profits should Tom Cruise get?).

-A major movie buff, Rosenberg started his own movie industry blog while training to be a Certified Public Accountant at Ernst and Young in New York in 2009.
+A major movie buff, Matt started his own movie industry blog while training to be a Certified Public Accountant at Ernst and Young in New York in 2009.

 The blog led to invitations to cover Sundance and Tribeca, where he met producers and studio executives who convinced him that he could make the move to Hollywood.

-Drawing on his finance expertise, Rosenberg will now join Union Bank as a media and entertainment lending specialist, working with heavyweight clients.
+Drawing on his finance expertise, Matt then joined Union Bank as a media and entertainment lending specialist, working with heavyweight clients.

 Having interned both in-house at studios and for a bank, he opted for the latter because it offered more scope to work with different companies and on different products.

-A Los Angeles native, Kruger grew up around the industry, though neither of her parents was in it.
-“I always thought of it as a real business, in terms of money in and money out,” she said.
+A Los Angeles native, Morgan grew up around the industry, though neither of her parents was in it.
+“I always thought of it as a real business, in terms of money in and money out,” she says

-Eventually a former colleague who had moved from UBS to Dreamworks, got in touch: she was going to business school, and offered Kruger her job.
+Eventually a former colleague who had moved from UBS to Dreamworks, got in touch: she was going to business school, and offered Morgan her job.

-Kruger chose Harvard Business School because of the school’s case method: every subject, including finance, is taught through practical case studies.
-“I didn’t want to learn theoretical accounting again, I had already done that at undergrad,” she said.
+Morgan chose Harvard Business School because of the school’s case method: every subject, including finance, is taught through practical case studies.
+“I didn’t want to learn theoretical accounting again, I had already done that at undergrad,” she says.
 “I learned about different industries and an array of perspectives, which should help me make better decisions”.

-She has now landed a bigger picture role than her previous one, in Disney’s Corporate Strategy Group, where she’ll work across a range of content platforms, not just film.
+She then landed a bigger picture role than her previous one, in Disney’s Corporate Strategy Group, where she worked across a range of content platforms, not just film.
+This provided the stepping stones to her current role focused on video business at Apple.

 Typical roles for MBA grads in entertainment firms are in corporate strategy, finance, marketing and film distribution.
 Starting salaries are around $100,000 per year, and many MBAs who were previously in consulting or banking take a pay cut.